boschresearch/ros2_response_time_analysis/README.md

 ## Purpose of the project

+This project contains the source code for the experiments in the above paper.
+It can be used to reproduce our results.

-This software is a research prototype, solely developed for and published as part of the publication cited above.
+Please note that this software is a research prototype, solely developed for and published as part of the publication cited above.
 It will neither be maintained nor monitored in any way.

 ## Requirements, how to build, test, install, use, etc.

-This repository consists of independent components.
+This repository consists of two independent components.
 Please refer to the README files in the respective subdirectories for instructions.

 ## License